Table of Contents

 Expected effect

-When the camera is aimed at the target image, the system will:
+When the camera aligns with the target image, the system will:

 Extension suggestions

-• Add object tracking: Replace ImageTracker with ObjectTracker, load .obj model files;
+• Add object tracking: Replace ImageTracker with ObjectTracker and load .obj model files;

-• Enable cloud recognition: Use CloudRecognizer instead of local target lists;
+• Integrate cloud recognition: Use CloudRecognizer instead of local target lists;

 Tip

-For more feature components, please visit AR feature components.
+For more functional components, visit AR functional components.